 - The water can then be transferred to Silvan Reservoir and on to most of Melbourne.

 Water quality is tested at the plant and at all delivery points before it enters our system.
 Like all our water, it meets the strict standards of the:

 To see how water moves around our system, view our interactive water supply map.

-How desalinated water enables Melbourne’s storages to recover in 2016/17 and how it could be used to support regional towns in the future.
+How desalinated water helps to increase water storages and secure our supply, and how it could be used to support regional towns in the future.

 Each year, we collaborate with Melbourne’s water retail companies to provide advice on ordering desalinated water to the Department of Environment, Land, Water and Planning.
 We consider a number of factors: